Emily Gentry, BSN, RN, HON-ONN-CG, OCN

-Emily Gentry, RN, BSN, OCN, HON-ONN-CG, is Navigation Director, Sarah Cannon Cancer Institute at Medical City Healthcare – located in Dallas/ Fort Worth.
-Sarah Cannon – the Cancer Institute of HCA Healthcare – provides world-class cancer care and access to cutting-edge therapies for patients across North Texas.
+Prior to joining the Academy of Oncology Nurse & Patient Navigators (AONN+), Ms Gentry served as Navigation Director, Sarah Cannon Cancer Institute at Medical City Healthcare in Dallas/Fort Worth, which provides world-class cancer care and access to leading-edge therapies for patients across North Texas.

-Gentry has been engaged in supporting cancer patients and their families for more than 30 years.
-Across her oncology career, she has worked as an oncology and hematology nurse at the bedside, chemotherapy infusion nurse, research study nurse, navigator, patient education leader, community outreach liaison, and oncology program director, leading care teams that support patients with cancer and their family members.
-A graduate of Baylor University School of Nursing, Dallas, TX, Gentry joined HCA in 2014 after a 28-year career with Baylor Healthcare System.
-While at Baylor, she collaborated with colleagues to develop and grow the organization’s efforts with cancer survivorship and patient navigation, working first with Baylor University Medical Center, Dallas, and then Baylor Medical Center, Plano.
-While at the latter facility, she was recognized as Nurse of the Year in 2011.
-She developed numerous community-facing programs while at Baylor and with HCA to support patients with cancer and their families.
-In addition to Gentry’s professional oncology work, she enjoys serving the community as a volunteer with the American Cancer Society, North Texas Komen, and Leukemia & Lymphoma Society.
+Ms Gentry has been engaged in supporting cancer patients and their families for more than 30 years.
+Across her oncology career, she has worked as an oncology and hematology nurse at the bedside, a chemo-infusion nurse, a research study nurse, navigator, patient education leader, community outreach liaison, and oncology program director, leading care teams that support cancer patients and their family members.
+A graduate of the Baylor University School of Nursing, she joined HCA in 2014 after a 28-year career with the Baylor Healthcare System.
+While at Baylor, she collaborated with colleagues to develop and grow the organization’s efforts with cancer survivorship and patient navigation, working first with Baylor Medical Center Dallas and then Baylor Medical Center Plano.
+She was recognized as Nurse of the Year in 2011 with Baylor Medical Center Plano.
+She developed numerous community-facing programs while at Baylor and with HCA to support cancer patients and their families.
+In addition to Ms Gentry’s professional oncology work, she enjoys serving the community as a volunteer with the American Cancer Society, North Texas Komen, and the Leukemia & Lymphoma Society.

-Gentry’s passion is in mentorship and building collaborative teams to ensure professional self-care while providing quality oncology patient care.
-Currently, Gentry is involved in quality improvement projects focusing on compassion fatigue and professional health.
-In 2018, Gentry contributed to the book entitled Team-Based Oncology Care: The Pivotal Role of Oncology Navigation.
+Ms Gentry’s passion is in mentorship and building collaborative teams to ensure professional self-care, while providing quality oncology patient care.
+Currently, she is involved in quality improvement projects focusing on compassion fatigue and professional health.
+In 2018, Ms Gentry contributed to the book entitled Team-Based Oncology Care: The Pivotal Role of Oncology Navigation.
 This resource provides expertise from members of the AONN+ Leadership Council.
-Gentry’s contributions focus on compassion fatigue and community outreach.
-She has facilitated and spoken nationally on the importance of proactively building strategies that address the importance of assessing burnout in the oncology nurse navigator.
+Ms Gentry’s contributions focus on compassion fatigue and community outreach.
+She has facilitated and spoken nationally on the importance of proactively building strategies that address the importance of assessing burnout in the oncology nurse navigator profession.

-She enjoys her growing family and volunteering in her local community as she has the privilege of caring for cancer survivors along their journey.
+Ms Gentry enjoys her growing family and volunteering in her local community, as she has the privilege of caring for cancer survivors along their journey.